 Key design achievements

-Business Impact (Sauce AI ARR): In the last 2 years I helped launch an AI user-research application called Sauce AI.
-Enabling the team at Sauce to go from $0 to over US$522K ARR in less than 6 months.
+Generate over US$522K in less than 6 months (Sauce AI): In the last 2 years I helped launch an AI user-research application called Sauce AI.
+Design and usability played a critical role in enabling the team at Sauce to go from $0 to over US$522K ARR in less than 6 months.
 With key customers such as Atlassian, Whatnot, Linktree, and ZIP Money.
 Having all customer feedback analysed by Sauce AI.
 This meant hundreds of thousands of pieces of customer feedback from Zendesk, Surveys, Intercom, Slack messages… all being analysed live — by Sauce AI.